ryanmccarthy031/gridsome-forestry-starter/content/pages/es-ES/resources.md

 ---
 date: 2019-06-04
-title: Spanish Requests
+title: Spanish Resources
 excerpt: Additional information about Food Not Bombs and other groups that might be helpful.
 locale: es-ES

 ---
 ## FNB Resources